hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 1. Some databases use copy on write scheme.
 A modified page is written to a different location and parent pages will be replaced.

 2. We can use shorter keys for boundaries, we don't have to store full keys.
+More keys in a page provides higher branching factor which means fewer levels.

+3. In general pages can be randomly distributed on disk.
+They don't have to be ordered.
+Some B-Tree implementions are trying to keep pages in order but it is hard because growing creates new pages.
+In contrast LSM-tree does compaction and merging which keeps keys sequential.
+If we need sorted order key scans performance will be different.